Proving U.S. Domicile on an Affidavit of Support in a Family Green Card Application

 Applying for a green card for a foreign national family member may involve submitting Form I-864, known as an Affidavit of Support.
 The U.S. citizen uses this form to promise the government that they will be able to financially support the foreign national beneficiary.
 This will allow the beneficiary to avoid claiming government benefits for their basic needs and becoming a drain on public resources.
 If the sponsor fails to comply with the terms of the agreement, the beneficiary or the U.S. government can sue for reimbursement.
-(Read more here about the financial guarantees provided by a sponsor on Form I-864.)
-While historically the government rarely has sued in these situations, enforcement may become more frequent under the administration of President Donald Trump.

 One of the requirements for Form I-864 is showing that you are domiciled in the U.S. In other words, your principal residence must be located in the U.S., and you must intend to keep your principal residence there for the foreseeable future.
 This can pose some challenges for U.S. citizens who live in other countries.
 They would need to provide an additional explanation with Form I-864, as well as evidence to support their statements.
 They would need to show that they are only living abroad temporarily, which most often means that they are working in a foreign country for a U.S.-related entity.

 Working for a U.S.-Related Entity